Our School History

 - Mo Ying Dao is an interpretation of the Ku Tai Tae system, reflecting its continual growth and development.
 Its translation is the formless way; it is based in Ku Tai Te, but developed with other systems added along the way.
 They are Do Vee Fut, translated to hard style self defense; Fi Sum Dome Fut, translated to quick response or quick reaction self-defense; He Tao, pronounced Wu Dao, meaning the way of the tiger; and finally Wu Qin Wu Shu Gong, which includes the five animal styles and five flow practices.
 Many other techniques and systems, such as the Japanese systems Master Tamper learned overseas, are included in Mo Ying Dao.
 The idea behind this system is that it continues to grow and develop as their Masters learn, grow, and exchange knowledge.

-Dale McCutcheon’s American Karate System is classified under Yee Chong Mu Gow, and is connected through the Do Vee Fut inheritance.
+Dale McCutcheon’s American Karate System is connected to Yee Chong Mu Gow through the Do Vee Fut inheritance, though it was established at a later time.

 The Dale McCutcheon's American Karate System has still not reached the end of its story.
 The spirit of those who came before us has led our system to where it is today, and those to come will continue its development and teachings in the same manner Master Yee Chong, Master Andrew Tamper, and now Master Dale McCutcheon have done.